LongQin0121/Descent_Gradient/DESCENT_AT_CONSTANT_IAS_V2E.md

 This explains why constant IAS descent is such a reliable and commonly used flight technique in aviation.

+Moreover, the magnitude of the descent gradient is mainly determined by IAS and aircraft weight, but it also depends on inherent aircraft characteristics such as CD0 (zero-lift drag coefficient), S (wing area), and k (induced drag factor).

 ---

 ## **Symbol Definitions**